stephaneVercouillieBMID/slate/source/index.html.md

 # itsme(r) Login

-**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow user to login securely, to share verified identity data in your application.
+**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow user to login securely to your application and to share verified identity data with your application during sign-up.